lechegaray/leche/_posts/2017-05-12-panic-at-the-project-co.md

 Then you realize, your dudes are competent, nothing will fall apart and you spent a lot of time looking up and testing tools instead of training your peeps in one more thing.

+# Write blog posts
+But that would be boring!
+You assembled the avengers of iPad tools and you will USE THEM.
+OK BLOG TIME!

 *Server*:

 * Node.js - main scripting language